Roundup (herbicide): False advertising

-Falsification of test results

-Some tests originally conducted on glyphosate by contractors were later found to have been fraudulent, along with tests conducted on other pesticides.
-Concerns were raised about toxicology tests conducted by Industrial Bio-Test Laboratories in the 1970s and Craven Laboratories was found to have fraudulently analysed samples for residues of glyphosate in 1991.
-Monsanto has stated that the studies have since been repeated.
+In June 2023, Bayer reached a $6.9 million settlement agreement with the New York attorney general, settling false advertising allegations concerning the safety of Roundup.

 Ban in France

-In January 2019, Roundup 360 was banned in France following a Lyon court ruling that regulator ANSES had not given due weight to safety concerns when they approved the product in March 2017.
+In January 2019, Roundup Pro 360 was banned in France following a Lyon court ruling that regulator ANSES had not given due weight to safety concerns when they approved the product in March 2017.
 The ban went into effect immediately.
 The court's decision cited research by the IARC, based in Lyon.

-Genetically modified crops
+Use with genetically modified crops

 Monsanto first developed Roundup in the 1970s.
-End-users initially deployed it in a similar way to paraquat and diquat – as a non-selective herbicide.
+End-users initially used it in a similar way to paraquat and diquat – as a non-selective herbicide.
 Application of glyphosate-based herbicides to row crops resulted in problems with crop damage and kept them from being widely used for this purpose.
 In the United States, use of Roundup experienced rapid growth following the commercial introduction of a glyphosate-resistant soybean in 1996.
 "Roundup Ready" became Monsanto's trademark for its patented line of crop seeds that are resistant to Roundup.
 Between 1990 and 1996 sales of Roundup increased around 20% per year.
 As of 2015 the product was used in over 160 countries.

 Roundup is used most heavily on corn, soy, and cotton crops that have been genetically modified to withstand the chemical, but As of 2012 glyphosate treated approximately 5 million acres in California for crops like almond, peach, cantaloupe, onion, cherry, sweet corn, and citrus, although the product is only applied directly to certain varieties of sweet corn.